Ape: Name and terminology

 The primates called "apes" today became known to Europeans after the 18th century.
 As zoological knowledge developed, it became clear that taillessness occurred in a number of different and otherwise distantly related species.
-Sir Wilfrid Le Gros Clark was one of those primatologists who developed the idea that there were trends in primate evolution and that the extant members of the order could be arranged in an ".. ascending series", leading from "monkeys" to "apes" to humans.
+Sir Wilfrid Le Gros Clark was one of those primatologists who developed the idea that there were trends in primate evolution and that the extant members of the order could be arranged in an "ascending series", leading from "monkeys" to "apes" to humans.
 Within this tradition "ape" came to refer to all members of the superfamily Hominoidea except humans.
 As such, this use of "apes" represented a paraphyletic grouping, meaning that, even though all species of apes were descended from a common ancestor, this grouping did not include all the descendant species, because humans were excluded from being among the apes.

-Traditionally, the English-language vernacular name "apes" does not include humans, but phylogenetically, humans (Homo) form part of the family Hominidae within Hominoidaea.
+Traditionally, the English-language vernacular name "apes" does not include humans, but phylogenetically, humans (Homo) form part of the family Hominidae within Hominoidea.
 Thus, there are at least three common, or traditional, uses of the term "ape": non-specialists may not distinguish between "monkeys" and "apes", that is, they may use the two terms interchangeably; or they may use "ape" for any tailless monkey or non-human hominoid; or they may use the term "ape" to just mean the non-human hominoids.

-Modern taxonomy aims for the use of monophyletic groups for taxonomic classification;

-Some literature may now use the common name "ape" to mean all members of the superfamily Hominoidea, including humans.
+Modern taxonomy aims for the use of monophyletic groups for taxonomic classification; Some literature may now use the common name "ape" to mean all members of the superfamily Hominoidea, including humans.
 For example, in his 2005 book, Benton wrote "The apes, Hominoidea, today include the gibbons and orang-utan ... the gorilla and chimpanzee ... and humans".
 Modern biologists and primatologists refer to apes that are not human as "non-human" apes.
 Scientists broadly, other than paleoanthropologists, may use the term "hominin" to identify the human clade, replacing the term "hominid".
 See terminology of primate names.

 See below, History of hominoid taxonomy, for a discussion of changes in scientific classification and terminology regarding hominoids.